This is not the first time that these words have resonated on social networks or at the exit of a padel court.

 The WPT, not the only one concerned

-The problem of playing conditions is not specific to World Padel Tour, or even at padel.
-In tennis, too, players can be heard complaining about the quality of the grass or the clay.
-In football or rugby, lawns are also the subject of debate and we have seen many clubs switch to synthetic to allow players to always evolve in similar conditions.
-At the same time avoiding the always disappointing “fields of potatoes”.
+The problem of playing conditions is not specific to World Padel Tour, nor even in padel.
+In tennis too, we hear players complain about the quality of the grass or clay.
+In football or rugby, pitches are also the subject of debate and we have seen many clubs switch to synthetic to allow players to always play in similar conditions.
+At the same time, avoiding the always disappointing "potato fields".

-Perhaps this is what the padel professional: tracks that are always the same at tournaments to allow all players to give the best of themselves.
-And book the outdoor tournaments only in July and August?
+Perhaps this is what professional padel should aim for: tracks that are always the same in tournaments to allow all players to give their best.
+And reserve outdoor tournaments for the months of July and August only?

 To continue on the theme:

-Team Padel Magazine tries to offer you since 2013 the best of padel, but also surveys, analyzes to try to understand the world of padel.
+The team Padel Magazine has been trying to offer you the best of padel since 2013, but also surveys and analyses to try to understand the world of padel.
 From the game to the politics of our sport, Padel Magazine is at your service.